 Your marketing projects take up a majority of your time.
 Not to mention, you’re probably balancing at least five at one time.
 If you don’t have a visual timeline the chances of you or one of your team members missing a step or forgetting something increases exponentially.

-Using Marketing Projects in CoSchedule, it’s easy to see every part of your campaign in one timeline.
+Using Marketing Campaigns in CoSchedule, it’s easy to see every part of your campaign in one timeline.

 You’ll also be able to see all the pieces that are part of your project and customize your view, so all you see is the project timeline.

-Setting up marketing projects for your organization is easy.
-Just select Marketing Projects on a day on your CoSchedule calendar.
+Setting up marketing campaigns for your organization is easy.
+Just select Marketing Campaigns on a day on your CoSchedule calendar.

-Title your project and add start and end dates.
+Title your campaign and add start and end dates.

 And add the pieces that you need to complete the project to be considered done.